web1312/archLinux.github.io/Wireguard.md

             sysctls:
             - net.ipv4.conf.all.src_valid_mark=1

-- Change TZ to different timezone if necessary and SERVERURLto your droplets IPV4 address
+- Change TZ to different timezone if necessary and SERVERURL to your droplet IPV4 address

 - Start Wireguard: